-The Invisalign system is becoming a very popular method of orthodontic treatment for some adults.
+The Invisalign system is becoming a very popular orthodontic treatment method for some adults.
 They consist of a series of clear orthodontic appliances called aligners that allow you to straighten your teeth without wearing traditional braces.
 Each set of custom-made aligners is worn for about two weeks, moving the teeth in small steps to the desired final position.
 However, this treatment option is not suitable for all orthodontic patients.
 For more information about Invisalign, please call our office to make an appointment for a complimentary exam to see if you are a candidate for this exciting new system.

 Is orthodontic care expensive?
 Do you a have a payment plan?

 Our innovative business model makes braces or orthodontic treatment affordable, which is very unique.

 We offer all our patients financial payment plans, “NO DOWN PAYMENT,” and affordable monthly payments.
 We also do not add any interest to any financial plan.
 We have found that the initial down payment charged by traditional orthodontists is a hardship to many hard-working families, especially those with multiple family members who could benefit from orthodontic treatment.

 Please call our office for an appointment.
 SmileHaus Orthodontics were we, “We Give You Something To Smile About.”